Anujramola1999/helm_package-grafana-dashboard/doc/INSTALLATION-STEPS.md

 helm install n4k-kyverno ./kyverno-3.5.5.tgz -n kyverno --create-namespace
 ```

-**Note:** Using `n4k-kyverno` as the release name creates service names like `n4k-kyverno-svc-metrics`, which becomes the Prometheus job label for easier identification.
+### Why use `n4k-kyverno` as the release name?

+**Important:** The Grafana dashboards in this package are configured to query metrics with `job="n4k-kyverno-svc-metrics"`.
+The Helm release name directly creates Kubernetes service names, which become the Prometheus job labels.

+Using `n4k-kyverno` as the release name:
+- Creates the service `n4k-kyverno-svc-metrics` automatically
+- This service name becomes the Prometheus job label `job="n4k-kyverno-svc-metrics"`
+- Dashboards work without any configuration changes

+**Alternative (not recommended):** You could use a different release name and manually configure ServiceMonitor `relabelings` to override the job label, but this adds unnecessary complexity.

-This installs the base Kyverno components with metrics endpoints exposed on port 8000.
+This installs the base Kyverno components with metrics endpoints exposed on port 8000, and creates the PolicyReport CRDs.

 ---

-## Step 2: Create ServiceMonitor for Metrics Scraping
+## Step 2: Create ServiceMonitor for Kyverno Metrics

 Create `servicemonitor.yaml` file with following content: